When dandruff means more than an itchy scalp

 In the second of a two-part special on hair health, CATHERINE ROBERT (firstname.lastname@example.org) explores the issue of dandruff

-Malassezia — the constant that causes seborrheic dermatitis, eczema and dandruff — is also the "sixth most common cancer in males and the seventh in females in Singapore" says experts.
+An international team of scientists from A*Star's Genome Institute of Singapore, Institute of Medical Biology and Bioinformatics Institute, and Procter and Gamble revealed that Malassezia - the cause of hair issues such as seborrheic dermatitis, eczema and dandruff - is also linked to skin cancer, the "sixth most common cancer in males and the seventh in females in Singapore".

 I became a teenage hermit over 'snowflakes'